una/una.github.io/_posts/blog/2017-06-04-local-css-vars.md

 document.documentElement.style.setProperty('--progressBarWidth', calculateLoadProgress());
 ```

 That's just one example of many!
-[David Piano](#) is doing some really interesting explorations using React and JS Physics Libraries to identify values which he then passes back into CSS variables.
-He gave a *great* talk about this at CSS Conf EU recently:
+[David Khourshid](https://twitter.com/DavidKPiano) is doing some really interesting explorations using React and JS Physics Libraries to identify values which he then passes back into CSS variables.
+He gave a *great* [talk about this at CSS Conf EU](https://www.youtube.com/watch?v=4IRPxCMAIfA&t=1s) recently.

--- video from CSS Conf EU --

 ### Dynamic Property Fragments